Leave the Traditional Office for Business Productivity

 As more businesses catch up with emerging technology and workers’ demands for flexibility, the traditional 9-to-5 workweek has only become more obsolete.
 In fact, working a consistent 8 hours a day, 40 days a week seems to be a rarity these days.
 Parents parcel their workdays between chores and doctor’s appointments.
 Additionally, young professionals want to adjust their work schedules to accommodate their bustling social lives.

-It follows then that businesses with outdated flex policies may still clutch onto more structured, traditional work schedules.
+There are so many benefits to remote work.
+It follows that businesses with outdated flex policies may still clutch onto more structured, traditional work schedules.
 But a resistance to change could be costing those businesses in employee productivity.
 If you’re wondering how to boost productivity by shifting your business from traditional hours to a more flexible approach to time, here are a few things to consider.

 1. The ability to work where you want